isomerpages/pa-cdcsw/_what-we-do/For Jobseekers.md

 ---
 <p><strong>Jobs Nearby @ South West</strong> helps to bridge the last-mile
 gap in connecting residents to suitable local jobs near their homes.</p>
-<p>Your next career opportunity could be just around the corner!</p>
 <p>Register <a href="dfdf" rel="noopener noreferrer nofollow" target="_blank">here</a> to
 explore local job opportunities right in your neighbourhood.
 Our Job Ambassadors will be in touch to assist you.</p>